 - Review of the Group’s training and competence regime;

-The Audit Committee comprises Anne Gunther (Chairman), Joanne Lake and Edward Knapp.
+The Audit Committee comprises Anne Gunther (Chair), Edward Knapp, Martin Reason and Joanne Lake until her stepping down from the Board in April 2022.
 Anne Gunther is a Chartered Banker and the Board is satisfied that all members of the committee have recent and relevant financial experience.
 The Board believes the committee is independent, with all members being Non-Executive Directors.

 - To review the reporting of financial and other information to the shareholders of the Company and to monitor the integrity of the financial statements;